 Further information on safety and security is available from the following United States government agencies

 - the Department of Homeland Security

 - the Federal Emergency Management Agency

-Check specialist travel guides and/or seek local advice for information on districts you might choose to avoid due to the high crime levels present in those areas.
+Check specialist travel guides and/or seek local advice for information on districts you should avoid due to high crime levels.

 Money and valuables

 The United States has specific requirements regarding locks used on airline baggage.
 See the Transport Security Administration's website for further details.